 This document describes the installation and usage of the PStill/Win product.
 Its intended audience are users and system administrators.
-Parts of it, describing the usage of the command line version also apply to the other command line versions of PStill.
-Users only interested in the command line version may skip the parts about the Windows installation and continue at section 4, however the description of the options in 2.5 may be helpful to them as these correspond to the command line options.
+Parts of it, describing the usage of the command line version also apply to the other command line versions of PStill e.g. the Linux version.
+Users only interested in the command line version may skip the parts about the Windows installation and continue at section 4, however the description of the options in section 2.5 may be helpful also.